wp-plugins/wp-quicklatex/readme.txt

 I'll do my best to help you.

 == Change Log ==

+= 3.8.2 =
+* Added support for `$latex ... $` syntax for easy switching from WP-LaTeX to WP-QuickLaTeX ;).
+* Server has been upgraded.
+Now QuickLaTeX server is located in Germany.

 = 3.8.1 =
 * Switched to non-blocking connection with server to avoid delays/freeze if server is down.